 6.35.2 Guidance to language users

+Follow the mitigation mechanisms of subclause 6.35.5 of TR 24772-1.

 If recursion is used, then use a Storage_Error exception handler to handle insufficient storage due to recurring execution.

 Use the asynchronous control construct to time the execution of a recurring call and to terminate the call if the time limit is exceeded.